TUM-Dev/NavigaTUM/README.md

 > these can be resolved via upstream language improvements such as
 > [polonius](https://blog.rust-lang.org/inside-rust/2023/10/06/polonius-update.html), [cranelift](https://github.com/rust-lang/rustc_codegen_cranelift), [paralell-frontend](https://blog.rust-lang.org/2023/11/09/parallel-rustc.html),....

-Else you can follow the steps in the [server documentation](server/README.md).
+Otherwise, you can follow the steps in the [server documentation](server/README.md).

 ### Webclient